2002 Belgian Grand Prix: Background

 Michael Schumacher had won the Belgian Grand Prix five times and was aiming to become the first driver to win ten races in a single season, beating Nigel Mansell's record shared four times.
 He added, "Of course, I have the best memories of Spa.
 I've spent so much time there during my career that I always enjoy returning."
 Barrichello hoped Ferrari would allow him to race against Michael Schumacher in the remaining four races, despite sporting director Jean Todt's indication to prohibit it if it went against Ferrari's interests.
 He felt finishing runner-up in the drivers' championship would be an improvement over the previous season, adding, "But to be honest it is much more important to win the races itself and then see you finish second in the championship more than anything else, but I would be lying to say it has no importance."
 Montoya rated Spa-Francorchamps as one of his favourite circuits and hoped it would be a good fit for the Williams squad, especially in dry conditions.

 Ten constructors represented by a racing team entered two drivers each for the event.
 The Arrows team continued to struggle financially following a London High Court injunction that prevented them from selling important assets or attracting new investors, and it was possible that it would not compete in Belgium.
 Arrows were able to visit Belgium after an American investor reportedly agreed to purchase the team.
-However, the team withdrew from the race on the night of August 30 on the advice of lawyers due to difficulties in finalising legal procedures of the purchase before qualifying began.
+However, the team withdrew from the race on the night of 30 August on the advice of lawyers due to difficulties in finalising legal procedures of the purchase before qualifying began.
 Anthony Davidson, British American Racing's (BAR) test driver, replaced regular driver Alex Yoong at Minardi for the second successive race before Yoong returned for the season's final three races.

-Although there was no testing for the race, Ferrari's test driver Luca Badoer shook down three F2002 car sent to Belgium at the Mugello Circuit, while Jaguar's Eddie Irvine shook down front suspension components at Silverstone Circuit for 50 km.
+Although there was no testing for the race, Ferrari's test driver Luca Badoer shook down three F2002 cars sent to Belgium at the Mugello Circuit, while Jaguar's Eddie Irvine shook down front suspension components at Silverstone Circuit for 50 km.
 With four races remaining in the season, several teams reducing development of their 2002 vehicles and began focussing on their -spec cars.
 In the absence of significant innovations, the teams' primary goal was to find the right balance between the high top speeds required for the Spa-Francorchamps circuit's long straights and the high aerodynamic load required by the second sector's fast corners, testing front and rear wings with varying numbers of profiles and incidence.
 Jaguar introduced the most important modifications, installing reworked components to the new front suspension on the R3B car in an attempt to address steering issues that its drivers had since the season began.
-Mercedes and Toyota introduced revised specification of their V10 engines.
+Mercedes and Toyota introduced revised specifications of their V10 engines.